dpo007/psDrugWars/readme.md

 ## Warning :warning:

 This game contains NSFW/16+ content, including immature, possibly offensive humor, and satirical references to illegal drugs and drug use.
-Parental discretion is advised.
+Parental discretion is advised. :clown: